$ bash <(curl -sL https://raw.githubusercontent.com/gigi206/VSCode-Anywhere/V2/VSCode-Anywhere.sh) --help

 linux_user: no administrator rights required (for local use)

-linux_userinstead (also works with a portable device like an usb stick)
+linux_portable: does not exist.
+Use linux_user instead (also works with a portable device like an usb stick)

 profile